-PPC Marketing can be a great way of selling products and services over the Internet if you have the technical and marketing expertise to make it work, but for many companies and small business owners advertising on PPC networks, the experience often ends up being very costly and disappointing.
+Advertising online can be a great way of generating leads and sales if you have the technical and marketing expertise to make it work, but for many companies and small business owners advertising on PPC networks, the experience often ends up being very costly and disappointing.

 Fortunately, there are many steps you can take to turn your PPC marketing campaign into a profitable one, but there are also some common mistakes you should avoid.